opensafely/documentation/docs/opensafely-cli.md

 ### `launch` - Run web based interactive tools

-Many users may prefer to use some of the interactive development environments that are commonly used for different languages, like Rstudio or Jupyter Lab.
+Many users may prefer to use some of the interactive development environments that are commonly used for different languages, like RStudio or JupyterLab.

 Using `opensafely launch`, you can run these tools from the OpenSAFELY images, accessing them via your browser.
-This means that code you write and run in these tools will be running the OpenSAFELY provided environment, with the right dependencies and versions, rather than what ever you have installed on your machine.
+This means that code you write and run in these tools will be running the OpenSAFELY-provided environment, with the right dependencies and versions, rather than whatever you have installed on your own machine.

-The supported tools of Rstudio and Jupyter Lab are documented below, but they share a common set of options, which you can see with
+The supported tools of RStudio and JupyterLab are documented below, but they share a common set of options, which you can see with

 ```
 opensafely launch --help